UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

 # How to Use This Template 🛠️

 **Estimated submission time: 30 minutes**

+**This page includes the submission guidelines of SEA 2024 conference.**

 ## Create your Paper Repository

 1. **Create a New Repository Using this Template**: Click on the "Use this template" button to create a new repository with the files from this template.